AndrewWPhillips/eggql/README.md

 }
 ```

 Note that the query name `random` is derived from the struct's field name `Random`.
-Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name is derived from it using a lower-case first letter.
-You can also provide your own name in the tag string such as `egg:"rnd(low=1,high=6)"`.
+Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name is derived from it - using a lower-case first letter.
+You can also provide your own name, such as **rnd** in the tag string like this `egg:"rnd(low=1,high=6)"`.

-Also note the two resolver arguments (`low` and `high`) in brackets *must* be supplied if the resolver takes arguments.
-In this case you need two names as the query has two arguments.
-(You can also have an optional 1st `Context` function parameter that is not one of the query arguments - see below for an example.)
+Also note the two resolver arguments (`low` and `high`) in brackets *must* have two corresponding Go function parameters.
+(You can also have an optional 1st `Context` function parameter that is not related to the query arguments - see below for an example.)

 I usually test GraphQL using Postman, but you can just use **curl** to post a GraphQL query like this: